MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 div(11, 5)
 ```

-And return the result **2**.
+And return this result: `2`

-If one of the parameters is Float type, the result will be a Float.
+If one of the parameters is Float type, the result would be a Float.

 *Example*